wlame/fuz/README.md

 A pattern analysis and similarity search platform using Django, PostgreSQL, and vector embeddings for semantic text analysis.
 100% vibecoded before the internal hackathon days to prove some concepts.

+⚠️ Vibecode alert — This tool was implemented using LLMs.

 ## Features

 - ✅ **REST API** - Full CRUD operations for text patterns